 The "Make a Smile" collection is now here in one place.
 Smile and cringe at the same time!
 Contributions are welcome.
 Click to enlarge.

 But the virus is losing its humour side - fast.
-Done with collecting, the collection has a new edge.
-Low and behold, hey presto - it has become an historical paper - with a dose of optimism.
+Done with collecting, the collection has a new edge as an historical document.
 The collection can be perceived as a reflection of state of minds in a pandemic, using humour to help relieve a burden, something to do when in isolation.

 The following research sums up facets of humour.

 By examining humor's antecedents, we will also better understand (and harness) humor's many benefits."

 Humor appears to help people's psychological and physical well-being - for example, helping folks cope with stress and adversity.
 Humor even seems to help people grieve: Dacher Keltner and colleagues found that people who spontaneously experienced amusement and laughter when discussing a deceased spouse showed better emotional adjustment in the years following the spouse's death.